Basics

 The Wedgemount Lake campground is situated amidst a boulder field that would otherwise have few suitable campsites if it weren’t for the tent pads, wooden platforms built directly amongst the boulders.

-Usually when backpacking in the Sierra, there are not even designated campgrounds.
-Providing you are following Leave No Trace principles, you can camp anywhere you can set up a tent.
-As far as backcountry experiences go, tent pads were a luxurious upgrade to me.
-The wooden ones allow rainwater to drain and keep the tent pad clean and free of debris.
-More importantly, they are completely flat!
-No sloping ground and sliding on to your tent mate, no uncomfortable rocks digging into your back.
+Typically in the Sierra, there are not even designated campgrounds.
+You can camp anywhere you can set up a tent as long as you Leave No Trace.
+So the tent pads at Wedgemount were a luxurious upgrade to me.
+The wooden slats allow rainwater to drain and the raised platform keeps the tent pad free of debris.
+Most importantly, they are completely level!
+No sliding on to your tent mate, no uncomfortable rocks digging into your back.

-After walking around, it seemed most of the tent pads were unoccupied, but they also didn't have views of the lake.
-Of the 3 spots with views, only 1 was left.
-Tent pads are 10 x 10 feet, which make them very spacious for 1 tent and a cozy fit for 2 tents, but we ambitiously crammed 2 tents and 1 bivy on to this prime real estate.
+After walking around, we found most of the tent pads unoccupied, but they also didn’t have views of the lake.
+Of the 3 tent pads with views, only 1 was left.
+We ambitiously crammed 2 tents and 1 bivy on to this prime real estate.

 Really challenging the definition of a single tent pad here.

 I also took this time to check out the pit toilet.
 Toilets while backpacking?
 Also a novelty for a Californian.
-Even more notable was the "flushing" mechanism.
-Basically, instead of pooping into a dark pit, you use a foot-pedal to whisk away any solids on a conveyor belt.
+Even more notable was the “flushing” mechanism.
+Basically, instead of pooping into a dark pit, you use a foot pedal to whisk away any solids via a conveyor belt.

 There were multiple stream crossings.
-The stream was so full that it branched in dozens of rivulets that flowed uninhibited.
+The stream was so full that it split into dozens of rivulets.
 Most crossings were shallow, but we had to be picky about where to cross since we didn’t want to wade through the icy water.
 Then we followed footprints that traveled across the snowy eastern bank of Wedgemount Lake upwards to Tupper Lake.

 When we first got to Tupper Lake, I didn’t completely understand what I was looking at.
 Wedgemount Glacier in person looked pretty different from the image I had formed in my head after seeing photos online.